ritesh/nis251-builders-session/README.md

 Now it's time to deploy some components to your newly created devices, including the custom/modified AWS IoT Device Defender component.
 All the devices are added into _nis251-gtw_ thing group.
 So, you'll create a deployment that targeted to the _nis251-gtw_ thing group.
 Thus; all the devices under this thing group will receive the deploylement.

 - Go to _AWS IoT Greengrass console > Deployments_
-- Click crate, specify a deployment name
+- Click create, specify a deployment name
 - Choose the target name as `nis251-gtw`
 - On Step 2:
 	- Choose `com.awsreinforce.DeviceDefenderCustom` under _My components_